-Why is PDF actually not a standard in Russia, although it has the status of an international standard (enshrined in ISO / IEC 32000-1: 2008)?
+Why is PDF not a standard in Russia, although it has the status of an international standard (enshrined in ISO / IEC 32000-1: 2008)?

-What is happening now.
+What is happening now?
 PDF (in particular, its kind of PDF / A) is used as an archive format by companies that introduce electronic document management.
 On the websites of public authorities, documents in PDF are slowly starting to appear - and it pleases.
-Almost all the instructions and manuals posted on the Internet “live” in PDF.
+Almost all the instructions and manuals are posted on the Internet “live” in PDF.
 Rare advanced users send files to each other in PDF.
 However, this is not all.
 In everyday life at the household, and at the corporate level, in business and personal correspondence, this format is practically not used, even serious tender documents are sent to the competition in MS Word format.